EiffelStudio-research/Eiffel-P2P/README.md

 The avoiding technique used for NAT in this project is UDP Hole Punching and will be explained later in this document.

-This project is a interface that enables two clients to connect through a Rendezvous-Server.
+This project is an interface written in Eiffel that enables two clients to connect through a Rendezvous-Server.
 With this tool it is possible to establish a UDP connection between two clients.
 As a result the clients are able to send strings to each other.